il3ven/Zomentum-Hiring-Assignement/Readme.md

 #### **Note**:

 1. `userid` is a reference to `_id` in the Users collection
-1. The `expiry` field is not included because all the tickets where `currentTime - timing < 8` are automatically deleted.
+1. The `expiry` field is not included because all the tickets where `currentTime - timing < 8 hours` are automatically deleted.
 Thus, all the tickets currently in DB mean they have not yet expired and there is no need to store redundant information.

 ## Tech Stack